 - Regions: From supply chains to value webs

-The week centers around on one comprehensive assignment which aims to explore the different impacts of thinking through scales.
-Furthermore, the assignment focuses on the geographical value chains of building products and reflect on possible environmental impacts of the different life-cycle stages and activities along the value web.
+The week centers around one comprehensive assignment which aims to explore the different impacts of thinking through scales.
+Furthermore, the assignment focuses on the geographical value chains of building products and reflects on possible environmental impacts of the different life-cycle stages and activities along the value web.